Basistiy/AI-Voice-Mode-On-Apple-Watch-Over-FaceTime/README.md

 This is a script that can be used to initiate calls between two facetime accounts from mac to enable voice mode assistants on apple watch

 ##Usage:
-Create new user with a new iCloud address
+Create a new user with a new iCloud address.
-Install native perplexity app on your mac.
+Make sure that you can access https://www.perplexity.ai and use voice mode.
-Download the script to a folder.
-Create contact.txt file in the same folder.
+Download the script to a folder on your mac.
 Add this shortcuts to your mac:
 MailCall:
 https://www.icloud.com/shortcuts/e80c672219844431bbbd1c3fb55ff8ab